TheBestPessimist/duplicacy-utils/Readme.md

 The principle i followed with these is _set it and forget it_.

+This repository resides both on (github)[https://github.com/TheBestPessimist/duplicacy-utils/] and on (bitbucket)[https://bitbucket.org/thebestpessimist/duplicacy-utils], and both remotes will be updated at the same time.

 ---

 Currently there are 2 main scripts: `backup.ps1` and `create scheduled task.ps1`, and a generic `filters` file.